4

 – gerrit

-May 31 at 8:52
+Commented May 31, 2023 at 8:52

 • 2

 @gerrit Tickets for local transport are in Germany usually not restricted to a specific person, which is why S-Bahn controllers don't ask for id, as they have no reason to do so.
 Digital tickets for long distance trains usually are however and if I would guesstimate, I would say that I on long distance trains have been asked for id around 20% of my trips.
 Even if they don't ask for id each time, that would probably be too time consuming, it is not at all unlikely that an id check will be made.
-May 31 at 9:56
+Commented May 31, 2023 at 9:56

 • 1